jase-perf/p4_bulk_project_creator/README.md

 This will install the p4python api and PyQt6.

 ## Configuration
-The `config.ini` file can be edited to add a custom email domain.
+The `config.ini` file can be edited to add a custom email domain and custom initial password for created users.

 By default, any standard email address will be accepted.

+By default, the initial password for all users will be `ChangeMe123!`.

-For example, if you wanted to only validate email addresses that end in @myuniversity.edu, set the `config.ini` file to:
+For example, if you wanted to only validate email addresses that end in @myuniversity.edu, and change the default password to "myUniversitySecret#45" set the `config.ini` file to:

 ```
 [DEFAULT]
 EMAIL_DOMAIN = myuniversity.edu
+DEFAULT_PASSWORD = myUniversitySecret#45
 ```

+**Users will be forced to change their password when they first login**

 ## Notes
 - Server must be 2022.1 or higher for the undo commands to work properly when removing streams.